nicholasyager/overgrown-to-thriving/presentation.md

 <!--
 Dividing the perennials is the notion that we ought to separate your most industrious plants to prevent overcrowding and to allow for specialized treatment of plants in the garden.

 Within the context of a dbt project, your perennials are your core entities.
 Your core entity models _are_ the building blocks for your analytics practice, and as such accrete downstream data consumers.
-We can to divide our perennials by paritioning the subgraphs of our dbt project that feed into our core entities, and define robust interfaces for these core entities to standardize access patterns and to reduce sprawl in vital sections of our project.
+We can to divide our perennials by partitioning the subgraphs of our dbt project that feed into our core entities, and define robust interfaces for these core entities to standardize access patterns and to reduce sprawl in vital sections of our project.
 -->

 ---